Since one of the most common questions we receive from clients here at IBUSA is…

 - Lower premiums: Term life insurance policies generally have lower premiums than permanent life insurance policies, making them an affordable option for those on a budget.

-- Temporary coverage: Term life insurance is a good choice for those who only need coverage for a specific period of time, such as during the working years or until a mortgage is paid off.
+- Temporary coverage: Term life insurance is a good choice for those who only need coverage for a specific period, such as during the working years or until a mortgage is paid off.

 Cons of term life insurance:

-- Limited coverage: Term life insurance only provides coverage for a specified term and does not build cash value.
+- Limited coverage: Term life insurance only covers a specified term and does not build cash value.

 - No savings component: Unlike permanent life insurance policies, term life insurance does not have a savings component that builds cash value over time.

-- Increased premiums with age: Term life insurance premiums may increase as the policyholder gets older, making the coverage more expensive over time.
+- Increased premiums with age: Term life insurance premiums may increase as the policyholder ages, making the coverage more expensive.

 Whole life insurance: